-Our Credit team, which was formed in 2014 and is based in Kansas City, Kansas, manages a single investment strategy, the Artisan High Income strategy.
+Our Credit team, which was formed in 2014 and is based in Mission Woods, Kansas, manages a single investment strategy.
 Bryan L. Krug is the portfolio manager for the High Income strategy.
 The Credit team seeks to invest in issuers with high quality business models that have compelling risk-adjusted return characteristics.
 The team invests primarily in non-investment grade corporate bonds and secured and unsecured loans of U.S. and non-U.S. issuers.
 The team's research process has four primary pillars: business quality; financial strength and flexibility; downside analysis; and value identification.